 Diploma of Vocational Education

-Upon successful completion of the Welder program, graduates may be eligible for employment (depending on specific hiring practices) in ship yards, paper mills, refineries, and fabrication shops.
+Upon successful completion of this program, graduates may be eligible for employment (depending on specific hiring practices) in various sectors of the construction industry.
 Opportunities also exist for self-employment.

 Please click here for additional labour market information.